 While PNG images can be useful for creating images with translucency, our website design does not have any instances where one image might overlap another.
 PNG images also tend to be much much larger than JPEG images when displaying photographic images.
 It would be best only to use PNG images when uploading computer-generated artwork or screenshots.

 Due to the way the website handles responsive images, be advised that the PNG images will be converted to JPEG when we send them out to visitors.
-We still recommend using PNG for screenshots of text since that will give the image resizer the cleanest possible source to start with.
+We only recommend using PNG for screenshots of text since that will give the image resizer the cleanest possible source to start with.

 GIF Images